 Another interesting trend to note is that although connected cars, homes and smartwatches have received a lot of buzz in the media recently, app downloads are still relatively low.
 Combined, the top apps in these subcategories accounted for only 15% of total downloads, which means they are still nascent with significant room for growth.

-So, what’s next for connected devices?
+What’s next for connected devices?

 Growth in this market will continue to be reflected in the online app stores.
 More sophisticated devices will also pop up, inspired by the hyper-granular data being created by the ones already in existence.